 - 1/2 tsp ground pepper

-- Add chicken slices and stir.
-Cook for 2 minutes or until golden brown.
+- Add chicken and stir.
+Cook for 5 minutes over medium-low heat.

-- Add slices of ampalaya to the wok and gently stir.
-Allow ampalaya to cook for 3-5 minutes or until tender yet crisp.
+- Add bell pepper and ampalaya.
+Allow to cook for 3 minutes or until tender yet crisp before stirring.

 - Pour-in cornstarch diluted in water and stir.
 Cook for a minute.

 - Turn off the heat and drizzle with sesame oil.
 Transfer in a serving dish and serve.
 Enjoy!